-The Global Fund has helped to accelerate case detection and successful treatment in recent years, with 9.7 million cases of smear-positive TB detected and treated by Global Fund-supported programs between 2002 and end 2012.
+The Global Fund has helped to accelerate case detection and successful treatment in recent years, with 11.2 million cases of smear-positive TB detected and treated by Global Fund-supported programs by end 2013.
 The Global Fund provides almost 90 percent of all international financing for TB.

 New smear-positive TB cases detected and treated